Film & Digital Media

 He earned a Ph.D. in Communication and Culture from Indiana University, Bloomington, and also holds a B.A. in English and an M.A. in Journalism, both from Baylor University.
 His primary research interests are post-Classical Hollywood film history, violence in the media, cult and horror films, media censorship and regulation, and cinema and new technologies.

-He lives in Waco, TX, with his wife, Cassie, who is a postdoctoral fellow at Baylor's Mind Body Medicine Research Laboratory, and their son James.
+He lives in Waco, TX, with his wife, Cassie, and their children, James and Lily.

 - Darkness in the Bliss-Out: A Reconsideration of the Films of Steven Spielberg.
-New York: Continuum, 2013. (in publication)
+New York: Bloomsbury Academic, 2014.

 - Film Violence: History, Ideology, Genre.
 Wallflower Press, London, 2009.

 - Hollywood Bloodshed: Screen Violence and 1980s American Cinema.
 Southern Illinois University Press, Carbondale, 2009.